Providing a challenging, college-preparatory curriculum for young women over three centuries.

 “YPC has helped me grow in more ways than I can count.
 When I started I was shy and not sure what I was getting myself into.
 Two years later I am a college-bound senior who is leading her own small group, has conversed with executive directors of non-profits, and who spoke at the city-wide banquet.
 You aren't just investing in a non-profit when you invest in YPC, you are investing in what those students can become.”

 “YPC is more than a club to the girls at MND it is a passion that helps each girl develop into a person who will carry the spirit of philanthropy through the rest of her life.
-Philanthropy allows the girls of MND to grow not only spiritually but socially by encountering "real world" experiences such as having a conversation on the phone or in person, reading RFP's, scheduling site visits and so much more.”
+Philanthropy allows the girls of MND to grow not only spiritually but socially by encountering “real world” experiences such as having a conversation on the phone or in person, reading grant applications, scheduling site visits and so much more.”